intel-retail/automated-self-checkout/docs_src/OVMS/supportingDifferentModel.md

 ```

 ## Download Models
-You can download models by editing `download_models/models.lst` file, you can add new models to it or uncomment from existing list in this file, saved the file once editing is done.
+You can download models by editing `download_models/models.lst` file, you can add new models(from https://github.com/openvinotoolkit/open_model_zoo/blob/master/demos/object_detection_demo/python/models.lst) to it or uncomment from existing list in this file, saved the file once editing is done.
 Then you can download the list using following steps:

 1. `cd download_models`
 2. `make build`